InnoFang/code-counter/README.md

 $ cocnt --help
 usage: cocnt <command> [<args>]
 These are common Code-Counter commands used in various situations:
-    search     Search code in the given path(s) config     Configure Code-Counter
+    search     Search and count code lines for the given path(s) remote     Search and count the remote repository config     Configure Code-Counter

 A command-line interface (CLI) utility that can help you easily count code and display detailed results.